 I was hooked up to a monitor and induced via a hormone drip - basically everything I hadn't wanted.
 The doctor warned that I was likely to need an epidural but I was able to use the techniques that I had learnt to keep myself calm, relaxed and in control.
 Despite things not going quite according to plan, I went on to have a beautiful birth experience.
 My lovely midwife, Hannah, was supportive of hypnobirthing and all of the skills I had practised just kicked in.
 I was relaxed and focussed and went on to give birth in just over 3 hours using only a tens machine for relief.
 I felt completely calm and in control and the pain I felt was minimal.
 My partner says that I made more fuss when they put the drip into my hand than when I actually gave birth!

 Choosing hypnobirthing was the best decision I could have made, for me and for my baby.
-My experience has changed my perspective on birth and inspired me to become a hypnobirthing teacher so that I can help other women have a positive and relaxed birth experience.
-I trained in Natal Hypnotherapy with Maggie Howell in March 2013 and, in order to provide the most relevant and up-to-date techniques, I've also recently trained with the Wise Hippo Birthing Programme.
+My experience has changed my perspective on birth and inspired me to become a hypnobirthing teacher so that I can help other women have the positive and relaxed birth experience that they deserve.
+I am a Royal College of Midwives accredited hypnobirthing instructor, having trained in Natal Hypnotherapy with Maggie Howell in 2013 and then furthering my training in 2015 to become a certified teacher of the Wise Hippo Birthing Programme.
 I'm passionate about helping other women have a positive birth and have been actively involved in my local Positive Birth Movement group since it started in 2014, being group facilitator since May 2015.
 I've also been a guest speaker at Kingston and St.George's University talking about hypnobirthing and positive birth.